Information about licensing of dog breeding establishments

 Licences expire on 31 December each year.
 A licence will only be reissued on receipt of a new application and the appropriate fee.

 If you have concerns about how your application is handled the first point of contact will be the case officer dealing with your application.
 If you are still not satisfied you can lodge a complaint firstly with their line manager.

 The following matters are not directly taken into account when considering applications, but you are strongly encouraged to ensure that you have taken account of these issues before applying for a licence (this list is not intended to be exhaustive or comprehensive):

 - Will you need, and do you have, planning permission for the use of the site?
 You are strongly advised to contact planning to have this confirmed in writing before you apply for a licence.

 - How will you dispose of waste?
 Business owners have a legal duty to safely manage, store and dispose of any waste generated as a result of their business.
 You will need to engage a commercial waste contractor to dispose of any waste generated by your business.

 - What will be the noise impact on neighbours from barking.
 Is the location appropriate and have appropriate measures been put in place to ensure that a problem is not created?

-If you have an enquiry about a licence or require an application form you can contact Environmental Protection.
+An application form can be found under the Downloads section of this page.
+If you have an enquiry about a licence please contact Environmental Protection.